michaelkirker/Unofficial-UChicago-Beamer-Theme/README.md

 	\end{document}

+This Beamer theme also works in the wide screen (16:9) aspect ratio.
+To create wide screen slides (rather than the default 4:3 ratio), add `,aspectratio=169` into the options for \documentclass (the first line in the example above).

 ## License

-Note that this theme is unofficial and not endorced by the University of Chicago.
-The LaTeX code has been developed independently and is avaliable for your use.
+Note that this theme is unofficial and not endorsed by the University of Chicago.
+The LaTeX code has been developed independently and is available for your use.

 The MIT License (MIT)